cgrace0044/pp4_zaragoza_restaurants/README.md

 ### Footer
 ![footer](docs/readme_images/footer.webp)
-- The footer contains a span stating 'Follow Our Tasty Zaragoza Journey'
+- The footer contains a span stating 'Follow Our tasty Zaragoza journey'.
-- The footer section includes links to Facebook, Instagram, Twitter and Youtube.
+- Links to Twitter, Instagram, Facebook and Youtube are also included.
 - Clicking the links in the footer opens separate tabs.

 ### Home Page